Deep Vellum Publishing

 Why is Deep Vellum a nonprofit?

 Books are more than just dollar signs for Deep Vellum.
-Being a nonprofit publishing house allows us to publish books for their artistic and social value, the books missing in the world today — highlighting the importance of the diversity of authors and styles and the free expression of ideas to change the world for readers in Dallas and around the world.
+Being a nonprofit publishing house allows us to publish books for their artistic and social value, books that are missing in the world today, highlighting the importance of the diversity of authors and styles and the free expression of ideas to change the world for readers in Dallas and around the world.
 But publishing books is expensive!
 Our nonprofit model allows us to apply for grants and receive donations to offset the expense of making books, supporting book tours, and selling Deep Vellum books at an affordable price point.
 Deep Vellum looks for what is missing in the world, and finds the storytellers to help us expand our ideas of what's possible.

 Awards and Achievements